 (ii) An explanation for not pursuing recovery from third parties, if the proponent contends that the debtor possesses valid claims;

 (9) Tax Attributes.
 A discussion of the debtor's significant tax attributes and the probable tax consequences of confirmation of the proposed plan of reorganization to the debtor-in-possession, creditors and other parties in interest;

 (10) Special Classifications.
 The basis for any special plan classifications or treatments of claims or interests; and

 (11) Administrative Expenses.
 Actual paid and unpaid administrative expenses of the reorganization as of the date of the disclosure statement; and a projection of administrative expenses through confirmation.

 (12) Executory Contracts and Unexpired Leases.
-A list of executory contracts and unexpired leases, including for each, parties to agreements and cure amounts, for the contracts and leases the debtor-in-possession intends to assume or assign.
+A list of executory contracts and unexpired leases; include for each: parties to agreements, arrearages and cure amounts, if appropriate.

 (b) Disclaimers of accuracy or responsibility for information in a disclosure statement shall be considered a failure to provide adequate information concerning the issue disclaimed.

 (c) A disclosure statement shall not refer to schedules or other information in the case record unless the information is reproduced in or attached to the disclosure statement.